As an adult you probably take numbers and counting for granted, but all of us had to be taught about numbers at one stage.

 Here are 5 ways to teach numbers to toddlers:

 Whether it’s counting steps when walking on the sidewalk or counting each step up and down the staircase at home, everyday life is full of opportunities you can use to teach your toddler about numbers.

-Other examples include counting how many pieces of meat or vegetables are on their plate, counting how many legs are on a high chair, how many wheels are on a stroller, or counting bricks or other toys.
+Other examples include counting how many pieces of meat or vegetables are on their plate, how many legs are on a high chair, how many wheels are on a stroller, or counting the number of bricks or other toys.

 2. Listen To A Counting Song

 Many of us are all too familiar with the famous nursery rhyme about those little monkeys jumping off the bed!